 When the time is up, increase the flame to color the onions lightly, and when they are lightly golden raise the flame again and add the liver.

 Cook quickly, gently mixing and turning the liver slices, for about 3 1/2 minutes.
-Salt to taste, cook another 30-40 seconds and turn the fegato alla veneziana out onto a heated serving dish.
+Salt to taste, cook another 30 to 40 seconds and turn the fegato alla veneziana out onto a heated serving dish.

 Season liberally with freshly grated pepper, dust with the finely chopped parsley.
 If you like, season with lemon juice.

-Others add a quarter cup of broth, meat sauce, or white wine (perhaps with a little vinegar) to the pot when they add the liver.
+- Add a quarter cup of broth, meat sauce, or white wine (perhaps with a little vinegar) to the pot when you add the liver.

-You can also add two tablespoons of heavy cream when they add the liver.
+- You can also add two tablespoons of heavy cream when you add the liver.